IDMNYU/audiolab/docs/synths.md

 <img src = "./img/TTSH_1_7.png" height="750px" title="VCA" alt="VCA">

-The VCA of the ARP 2600 modulates the amplitude of audio inputs based on control voltage sources.
+The VCA of the TTSH modulates the amplitude of audio inputs based on control voltage sources.
 This allows you to shape the volume of a synthesizer 'note', allowing it to fade in and out.
 The VCA has a slider to set an 'initial gain' - as with other horizontal sliders on the ARP, these voltages are added to external control voltages, allowing you to offset and scale them when used together with the vertical 'mixer' sliders on the same module.
 The VCA has two input sources and two control sources, but only one amplifier circuit, which will sum the audio signals and amplify them based on the control voltages to generate one shaped output.
 There is a jack for the VCA output.
 - *Default input* - the VCA has two audio inputs, which default to the outputs of the VCF and the ring modulator.
 The two control inputs for the VCA are wired by default to the outputs from the envelope generator module (AR and ADSR).
 - *Default output* - the VCA is wired by default to an input on the mixer module.